 Mulled wine (svarene vino or svarak), Christmas punch (punc) or mead (medovina) will soon get you into the festive mood, while well-known Czech beer (pivo) is a perfect accompaniment to any meal.

-Many Christmas markets (for example, the Old Town Square market) include a small stage where performances, especially concerts, take place.
+Many Christmas markets include a small stage where performances, especially concerts, take place.

-You can usually see some craftsmen in action (blacksmiths, etc.) and learn more about how various things are made.
+You can usually see some craftsmen, mainly blacksmiths, in action and learn more about how various things are made.

-Also, there might be a small animal stable at some of the markets so that children can stroke and feed a sheep, donkey or goat.
+Also, there might be a small animal stable so that children can stroke and feed a sheep, donkey or goat.

 The festive atmosphere becomes even more special after the sun goes down and all the lights are turned on.